A Conspiracy A Month? Trump Calls For 2 Investigations — With No Evidence

 Early Saturday morning, President Trump launched into one of his favorite pastimes — tweeting allegations with no evidence to back them up.

-His latest unfounded claims — an assertion that President Obama ordered wiretapping of Trump Tower during last year's elections.
+His latest unfounded claims: an assertion that President Obama ordered wiretapping of Trump Tower during last year's elections.
 He accused his predecessor of "McCarthyism" and being a "bad (or sick) guy."

 The explosive allegations seem to have originated on conservative talk radio and were then promulgated by the right-wing Breitbart News, which Trump chief strategist Steve Bannon previously led.
 The site, which has ties to the alt-right movement, frequently peddles conspiracy theories.
 The White House, through Tuesday's press briefing, has still offered no proof for the allegation.